peteroupc/peteroupc.github.io/morealg.md

 - For each _i_ in \[1, _n_+1\], there is a component labeled _i_.
 It is the same as the template component, except _x_ = _a_\[_i_\]/(1 + _a_\[_i_\]), and _y_ = 1/_a_\[_i_\].
 The component's single box goes to the component labeled _i_+1, _except_ that for component _n_+_p_, the component's single box goes to the component labeled _n_+1.

 According to Etessami and Yannakakis (2009\)[^47], the recursive Markov chain can be translated to a pushdown automaton of the kind used in this section.
 Now all that's left is to argue that the recursive Markov chain terminates with probability 1.
 For every component in the chain, it goes from its entry to its box with probability 1/2 or less (because each partial numerator must be 1 or greater).
-Thus, the component is never more likely than not to recurse, and there are otherwise no probability-1 loops in each component, so the overall chain terminates with probability 1. &#x25a1;
+Thus, the component recurses with no greater probability than not, and there are otherwise no probability-1 loops in each component, so the overall chain terminates with probability 1. &#x25a1;

 **Lemma 1:** _The square root function sqrt(&lambda;) is in class **PDA**._